 Known today as NBI, we remain a grass-roots organisation that is committed to the people of the Northern Beaches and surrounding suburbs.

-On 1 July 2017 NBI integrated with Ability Options.
-We are now a proud member of the Ability Options Community.
+On 1 July 2017 NBI integrated with Ability Options, and we are now members of the Ability Options Community.

 Our work continues to be underpinned by our values.

 “Dates and facts are an important part of the story of NBI but the heart of this wonderful organisation is the children and their families who benefit by participation in the many individual and group programs.
-That heart is cared for by the staff and volunteers who are all committed and dedicated to the children, young adults and family who comprise of the world of NBI”
+That heart is cared for by the staff and volunteers who are all committed and dedicated to the children, young adults and family who comprise of the world of NBI.”
+Nan Bosler, OAM